 The Women’s Tennis Association ranked her world No. 1 in singles on eight separate occasions between 2002 and 2017.
 You can get these Nike wristbands here.

+Being top-notch in tennis is a grueling task.
 Throw in an endorsement here and there and she’s definitely at the top of her game.
 Throw in Nike, and you’ve got yourself the game point.

 50 Cent – Vitaminwater, $60 Million to $100 Million